joelsusangeorge-commits/Personal-data-risk-assesment-system/README.md

 This project provides a simple risk assessment tool that analyzes user responses and generates a privacy risk score and dashboard to help users understand their level of exposure to privacy risks.

 Features

-One question at a time questionnaire
+1.One question at a time questionnaire

-Six security-related questions
+2.Six security-related questions

-Risk calculation based on user behavior
+3.Risk calculation based on user behavior

-Privacy risk dashboard output
+4.Privacy risk dashboard output

-Color-changing risk meter
+5.Color-changing risk meter

-Categorized risk analysis
+6.Categorized risk analysis

 How It Works
-The system asks the user a series of security-related questions.
-The user selects an answer for each question.
-Each answer is assigned a risk score.
+The system asks the user a series of security-related questions.The user selects an answer for each question.Each answer is assigned a risk score.

 Risk scores are categorized into:

-Authentication Risk
+1.Authentication Risk

-Social Media Risk
+2.Social Media Risk

-Network Risk
+3.Network Risk

-Financial Risk
+4.Financial Risk

 The system calculates a total risk score.
 The final result is displayed in a dashboard with a visual risk meter.